White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Will stay stable:

-- White gold (modern classic)
+- White (modern classic)

-- Rose gold (fashion staple)
+- Rose (fashion staple)

 May decline:

-- Single-tone polished white gold (becoming dated)
+- Single-tone polished white (becoming dated)

 Resale: What's Better When Selling